wilmost/Learning-Kubernetes/README.md

 ## Kubernetes Configuration

-- All-in-One Single-Node Installation
+- **All-in-One Single-Node Installation** : the control plane and worker components are installed and running on a single-node
-- Single-Control Plane and Multi-Worker Installation
+- **Single-Control Plane and Multi-Worker Installation** :single-control plane node running a stacked etcd instance
-- Single-Control Plane with Single-Node etcd, and Multi-Worker Installation
+- **Single-Control Plane with Single-Node etcd, and Multi-Worker Installation** :single-control plane node with an external etcd instance
-- Multi-Control Plane and Multi-Worker Installation
+- **Multi-Control Plane and Multi-Worker Installation** :  multiple control plane nodes configured for High-Availability (HA), with each control plane node running a stacked etcd instance
-- Multi-Control Plane with Multi-Node etcd, and Multi-Worker Installation
+- **Multi-Control Plane with Multi-Node etcd, and Multi-Worker Installation**: multiple control plane nodes configured in HA mode, with each control plane node paired with an external etcd instance.